 - Oil extractor

-- One small empty mineral water bottle.
+- A small empty mineral water bottle.

-We use fully synthetic engine oil (below) from Giant supermarket because it is affordable.
-Online forums are stating that this is a low-quality engine oil and rumoured that its viscosity drop after 7000 km.
+We use fully synthetic engine oil (attached picture) from Giant supermarket because it is affordable.
+Online forums were stating that this is low-quality engine oil and rumoured that its viscosity drop after 7000 km.
 We have no intention of using this for more than 5000 km.
 You are free to use the engine oil of your choice.

+Ok!
 Let's get our hands dirty by changing engine oil!

-4) Locate the engine cap and unscrew it to open.
+- Locate the engine cap and unscrew it to open.
 This cap usually has an oil logo on it.

 Base on our limited understanding, engine oil is non-biodegradable and is an offence in Singapore not to dispose of it properly.
 In our case, we would drive to the nearest car workshop in Sin Ming or Kaki Bukit on Sunday to pour the black engine oil into their big drums for proper disposal.
 We go on Sunday as no one is working and so we will not be charged by the workshop for disposal.
 Haha!